 - have taken COGS 14A or an equivalent research methods class

-Please note, a one year commitment (10 hours a week) is required for volunteer research assistants, with a minimum of 1 quarter of COGS 99/199 (6 hours for 2 credits or 12 hours for 4 credits).
+Please note, a one year commitment (10 hours a week) is required for research assistants.

-- Interested students will USUALLY need to attend lab meetings and do preliminary assignments for a quarter before being interviewed.
+- Interested students will USUALLY need to attend lab meetings.
 Please ask email the lab manager if you are interested and would like to attend meetings.
-Meeting times for Fall Quarter 2020 are at Wednesdays at 10 AM.
+Meeting times for Winter 2022 are at Wednesdays at 4 PM.

 - To apply, please complete the following application: Apply Here

 - The lab manager will review your application and contact you if the lab is interested in interviewing you for the position.
 Applications are usually reviewed the last three weeks of a quarter.

 - Group interviews are usually held during the last two weeks of the quarter.

 - After the group interview, you will be given a week to complete an interview assignment.

 To sign up for Cogs 99/199:

 - Email Dr. Rossano and the lab manager to verify that you may take the course, and to agree on the amount of credits.